thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         You’re going to see lots of interesting things while out on the Broadwater with us, so be sure to keep an eye out for friendly bottle-nose dolphins, stingrays, turtles, wallabies and soaring sea-eagles!
-You can catch up on those rays while lounging out on the foredeck as we can sail up to Sovereign Islands to see the mansions of the rich and famous.
+You can touch up your tan while lounging out on the foredeck as we sail up to Sovereign Islands to see the mansions of the rich and famous (free sunscreen is available and recommended).

         We have rods and bait available (on request) so you can have a go at